42nd Field Artillery Regiment: Last unit assignments

 From 1996 to 2009, the battalion was based at Fort Hood, TX and then at Fort Carson, Colorado, until 2014, as part of 4th Infantry Division.
 It came under the command of Division Artillery and later affiliated to 1st Brigade.
 Each of the three gun batteries (A, B, C – later only A and B), supported a different battalion in the brigade.
 Headquarters and Headquarters Battery (HHB) provided the necessary support components for the running of the battalion and was also home to Fire Support Specialists or "Fisters."
 The battalion was the first in the Army to transition to the new Conservative Heavy Division (CHD) design, and also the first Artillery Battalion to test, field, and train with the digital Force XXI Battle Command Brigade and Below (FBCB2) system.

 The battalion was equipped with the M109A6 Paladin Self Propelled Howitzer, which fires a 155mm family of munitions, and is the most technologically advanced cannon in the Army inventory.
 While a field artillery battalion, they also deployed and conducted operations similar to that of an infantry battalion in order to relieve infantry shortages in Afghanistan / Iraq.

 The battalion deactivated on 17 March 2014 at Fort Carson, CO.

 Camp Buehring, Kuwait.
 Soldiers assigned to Battery B, 4th Battalion, 42nd Field Artillery Regiment, 1st Armored Brigade Combat Team, 4th Infantry Division, fire a round from an M109A6 Paladin self-propelled howitzer during the direct fire portion of Table VI team qualifications at Udairi Range, 3 April 2013.
-(Photo Credit: U.S. Army photo by Spc.
-Andrew Ingram, 1st ABCT PAO, 4th Inf.
-Div.)